 “…by God’s power accept your share of suffering for the gospel.”
 2 Tim 1:8b

 Sid Mofya, Treasurer – “I was born and raised in a Zambian family, and have also lived in the UK, US, and Tanzania.
-My family and I (wife and 10-year-old daughter) moved from Tanzania to Silicon Valley in 2014 with the goal of learning about venture capital as a way to play a role in African entrepreneurship.
+My family and I (wife and 11-year-old daughter) moved from Tanzania to Silicon Valley in 2014 with the goal of learning about venture capital as a way to play a role in African entrepreneurship.
 I believe that there are some systemic issues that keep the African continent locked in a cycle of (relative material) poverty while enjoying (relative) spiritual wealth, compared to other places I’ve lived.
 Kingdom Rice attracts me because it insists on a different, perhaps unpopular, perhaps subversive, narrative that, nevertheless, rings true.
 I love to play.
 I think play is underrated: I play guitar, soccer, chess, and capoeira and think that playing is the best way to learn and the most enduring way to do serious business.”

 What Steve appreciates about Sid: Sid so integrates his work with his worship.
 Plus, his awareness of using the same honor-shame framework that Kingdom Rice employs, but applying it to his venture capital work in non-Western areas of the world is amazing.
 We love playing R/B guitar together.

-Kerry Curtis, Secretary – I am happiest when helping, so I was excited to join the Kingdom Rice Board to support Steve and help nurture the beautiful vision of Kingdom Rice, which invites people to a space where their vulnerability is met with God’s limitless love and acceptance.
+Kerry Curtis, “retired” from the board – I am happiest when helping, so I was excited to join the Kingdom Rice Board to support Steve and help nurture the beautiful vision of Kingdom Rice, which invites people to a space where their vulnerability is met with God’s limitless love and acceptance.
 This “space” resonates strongly with me, as I am currently in a sabbatical season where God is encouraging me to embrace vulnerability and trust him for new expressions of creativity through connection with him.
 I long for all of God’s children to experience deep connection with Father God and feel especially called to support and encourage ministry leaders as they seek to build Kingdom culture.
 I enjoy spending as much time as possible with my husband, Sean, and two daughters, Meryn and Lyvia.
 I love a good Zumba class, holding babies and/or puppies, and all things hospitality.

 What Steve appreciates about Kerry: I’ve witnessed her joy, faith, tremendous resolve and tenacity in the midst of tumultuous work contexts and transitions.
 Her hospitality is also out of this world.
 I’m sad that Kerry (along with husband Sean) will be relocating out of state, and will be stepping off the board this next season.